Eomm/blog-posts/posts/bonus-error-handler.md

 })
 ```

-Instead, if you want to ignore the error throws by one plugin _(it should not, but Fastify let you do what you want with your application)_
+Instead, if you want to ignore the error throws by one plugin _(it should not, but Fastify lets you free to do what you want with your application)_
 you can manage it like this and the server will start as expected.

 ```js